makersacademy/takeaway-challenge/MY_README.md

 The menu is printed automatically upon a new instance of Order being created, and the item selections are manually typed in (and successfully stored if they are in the menu) until the program recieves a blank input.

 Setting up the functionality with Twilio's sms api was quite straightforward.
-One thing I am happy about is the creation of a fakeSMS class for testing purposes
+One thing I am happy about is the creation of a fakeSMS class for testing purposes.

+I also learned to use a great gem dotenv to keep my twilio and phone number details private.